bstizzle/mod1project-dj-cli/README.md

 # DJ-CLI app notes/pitch
 Description: An app where users can create, edit, share, search, and listen to playlists of songs either created generatively or with specific additions

-potentially utilize Billboard Charts API and/or Spotify API (spotify API might be able to do all this already, not sure, so maybe don't use it)
+Potentially utilize Billboard Charts API and/or Spotify API (spotify API might be able to do all this already, not sure, so maybe don't use it)

 (if it is too robust, could deliberately not use most functions of the Spotify API and only use it for its search engine?) or other music listing/playing API